 I always dreamed of becoming a baker.

-I remember sitting on our kitchen floor when I was around 10 years old, surrounded by my mom's cookbooks, reading through each one of them and imagining owning my own kitchen so I could bake everything I saw.
+I remember sitting on our kitchen floor when I was around 10 years old, surrounded by my mom's cookbooks, reading through each one of them and imagining owning my own kitchen so I could bake - and eat -everything I saw.

 I especially loved baking with my mom, and my favorite thing to make was her Cowboy cookies, with lots of butter, oatmeal, coconut and tons of brown sugar.